 Nigel Thomas joined the Battling Bishop staff as assistant men's basketball coach in the fall of 2014, most recently helping the Bishops capture the 2017-18 USA South Regular Season Championship.
-With nearly 20 years of collegiate coaching experience, Thomas possesses a vast knowledge of recruiting, film exchange, on-the floor coaching, opponent scouting, game-day preparation, travel coordination, player development and monitoring of academic progress.
+With nearly 20 years of collegiate coaching experience, Thomas possesses a vast knowledge of recruiting, film exchange, on-floor coaching, opponent scouting, game-day preparation, travel coordination, player development and monitoring of academic progress.

 Before his return to Langston, Thomas served five seasons as assistant coach at Prairie State College.
 Joining the Pioneer staff in June of 2003, Thomas functioned as the program's recruiting coordinator and developed a skill instruction program.
-Additionally, he has worked with some of the top coaches in the NCAA, including Oklahoma State Head Men's Basketball Coach Travis Ford and Duke Head Men's Basketball Coach Mike Krzyzewski.
+Additionally, he has worked with some of the top coaches in the NCAA, including University of St. Louis Head Men's Basketball Coach Travis Ford and Duke Head Men's Basketball Coach Mike Krzyzewski.
 Thomas has also recently worked camps at Virginia Tech University (Buzz Williams- Head Coach), North Carolina State University and Winthrop University (S.C.).
 In addition, Thomas has helped with the Paul Biancardi Skills Camp as well as the John Wall and Kevin Durant Camps.

 Thomas earned his B.A. in Health, Physical Education and Recreation from Langston in 2003 and is a member of the National Association of Basketball Coaches, Black Coaches Association and is the co-founder of the Elite Skills Basketball Academy, which was established in Park Forest, Ill. in May of 2008.
 In addition to his coaching duties, he will also head up Wesleyan's SAAC and Community Service efforts.